siddii/scriptmonkey/README.md

     }
     ```

     For tricky code like that we have two consecutive thread stops that make even this code give up the ghost by having the second stop catch it in its exception handler.
-However, this code is unstoppable, no matter how many stops and cancels are issued:
+However, this code is unstoppable when running the IDEA under debugger (when debugging the plugin), no matter how many stops and cancels are issued:

     ```javascript
     while(true) {